cran/FMAT/README.md

 ### Step 1: Download BERT Models

+Use `set_cache_folder()` to change the default HuggingFace cache directory from "%USERPROFILE%/.cache/huggingface/hub" to another folder you like, so that all models would be downloaded and saved in that folder.
+Keep in mind: This function takes effect only for the current R session *temporarily*, so you should run this each time BEFORE you use other FMAT functions in an R session.

 Use `BERT_download()` to download [BERT models].
-Model files are saved in your local cache folder "%USERPROFILE%/.cache/huggingface".
 A full list of BERT models are available at [Hugging Face](https://huggingface.co/models?pipeline_tag=fill-mask).

 Use `BERT_info()` and `BERT_vocab()` to obtain detailed information of BERT models.